danial-ch/Vehicle-Routing-Problem-with-Time-Window-Constraints-VRPPDTW/README.md

 ```

 ## Usage
 1. Run the main function within the `VRPPDTW.py` file.
 As the input, enter the folder name of one of the samples(For example 2).
 Each folder contains 4 csv files as the input data.
-Running the code will output 4 json files for chosen l_ik, t_ik, x_ijk and finally buses_paths which includes all the information necessary.
+Running the code will output 4 json files for chosen l_ik, t_ik, x_ijk and finally trips which includes all the information necessary.
 You could also create and test you own examples by placing them inside the `Samples` directory
 2. Use `Plot_Graph.py` for plotting the graph layout along with request pickups, deliveries, and depots, like the image below: